Asecoding/Asecoding/README.md

 # Hi, I'm ASSEFA ENDALE 👋

-I am a passionate Backend Wed Development student at IIT Kharagpur, driven by a curiosity for technology and a love for writing.
+I am a passionate Backend Wed Development student at ALX Africa, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of programming, exploring new ideas, solving problem and sharing my insights with the community.

 ## 🚀 About Me